 Amanda grew up in Boston and went to school at the University of Wisconsin – Madison where she studied fine arts.
 She dabbled in political cartooning and editorial print design before returning back to Boston where she realized her interest in web development.
-As a front end designer at DockYard, Amanda is passionate about CSS architecture and organization.
+As lead UX developer at DockYard, Amanda is passionate about CSS architecture and organization.
 She also teaches classes with Girl Develop It.

 Aside from work, Amanda enjoys going to contemporary art shows and doing yoga.